 As I mentioned above, Pinnacles National Park has a fairly temperate climate year-round.
 The one exception is summer when temperatures can soar above 100 degrees Fareinheight.

 And since paths can be rocky and there’s sometimes scrambling involved, especially in the caves, make sure your shoes have a good grip and preferably ankle support.
-Lastly, if you have it, don’t forget your National Park Pass (aka America the Beautiful Pass).
+Lastly, if you have it, don’t forget your National Park Pass (aka America the Beautiful Pass) and national park passport.

 More Resources for Planning Your Trip to Pinnacles

 Recreation.gov (for booking a spot at Pinnacles campground)